 I started painting when I was 4 years old.
 My Auntie still has several of my childhood paintings framed and hanging in her home.
 They're awful and she's too kind.
 My Dad used to take my brothers and me to art galleries a lot when we were kids.
 If you were to ask him now he'd probably say it was to give us some culture but in reality I'm pretty sure it's because art galleries are quiet and it's the only place we couldn't run around shouting and beating the crap out of each other.
 By around 5 or 6 it was apparent I loved anything and everything creative.

-Between 8 and 17 my creative pursuits took a backseat to track and basketball.
+Between 8 and 17 my creative pursuits took a backseat to football, athletics and basketball.
 However, due to health issues in my late teens and early twenties all dreams of being a pro-athlete had to be put to bed.